 2. Official transcripts of all undergraduate and graduate course work.

 3. A minimum cumulative grade point average of 3.00 on a 4.00 scale in undergraduate course work.

-4. An official report of passing scores on the Praxis II - Elementary Education Multiple Subjects test.
+4. An official report of passing scores on one of the Assessment of Basic Skills Tests.
+See web page for cut off scores for SAT, ACT, Core, and GRE

-5. If undergraduate GPA is below 3.0, an official report of passing scores on the Praxis I - CORE, GRE, SAT or ACT as established by the Rhode Island Department of Education.
+5. An official report of passing scores on the Praxis II - Elementary Education Multiple Subjects test.

 6. Two Disposition Reference Forms: one from a faculty or supervisor of a child/youth-related activity, and one from a work supervisor.

 7. Two letters of recommendation: one from a faculty or supervisor of a child/youth-related activity, and one from a work supervisor.